AdobeDocs/experience-manager-65.en/help/assets/managing-assets-touch-ui.md

    * Click **[!UICONTROL Revert to this Version]**.

      ![select_version](assets/select_version.png)

+     *Figure: Select a version and revert to it.
+It becomes the current version which is then available to the DAM users.*

 1. To compare between two versions of an image, follow these steps:
    * Click the version to be compared with the current version.